 How much is too much?

 The Dietary Guidelines for Americans defines one drink per day for women and up to two drinks per day for men as being moderate drinking.
-It is important to realize, especially in the midst of a global pandemic, that heavy drinking lowers the immune system, which could make you more susceptible to contracting the virus, and make it more difficult to recover from illness.
+It is important to realize, especially in the midst of a global pandemic, that heavy drinking lowers the immune system, which could make you more susceptible to contracting the virus, and may leave you with a more severe respiratory problem.

 What you can do instead of drinking